Air Conditioner Repair Checklist

 - Making your system stop working more quickly

-We recommend installing new flat filters once a month, and accordion filters every three months.
+We recommend installing new flat filters once a month, and pleated filters every three months.

-If you can’t remember when you last replaced yours, switch off your AC totally and pull out the filter.
+If you can’t remember when you last replaced your filter, switch off your AC totally and pull out the filter.
 You can find the filter in your furnace or air pump’s blower compartment.
 It might also be located in an adjoining filter case or wall-mounted return air grille.

 Angle the filter up to your light fixture.
 If you see a lot of dust, you should buy a new filter.

 Weeds, vegetation and sticks can get in the way of your condensing unit.
 This could limit its airflow, lower its energy efficiency and impact your comfort.
 Here’s how you can get your system running well again.